 This is why we must be selective.

 Our bank must be responsible, conservative and prudent.
-Our bank must engage low risk lending and investment policies.
-Maintain a considerable volume of liquid assets to respond to its customers withdrawals demands without delays, and that is solvent, with the proper capital reserve to ensure that is able to face a possible assets devaluation and losses during a crisis.
+Our bank must engage in low-risk lending and investment policies.
+Maintain a considerable volume of liquid assets to respond to its customer’s withdrawals demands without delays, and that is solvent, with the proper capital reserve to ensure that is able to face a possible assets devaluation and losses during a crisis.

 A bank must also be profitable.
 An unprofitable bank will deteriorate its accounts to the point of being unfeasible, and sooner or later will put its depositors and shareholders at risk.

-Normally they publish monthly balance sheets, and quarterly and annually financial statements duly audited by public accountants.
+Normally they publish monthly balance sheets, and quarterly and annual financial statements duly audited by public accountants.

 A safe bank must have enough cash and liquid assets to cope with an emergency period of extraordinary withdrawals without delays.

 A high level of liquidity indicates that the bank will be able to cope with greater guarantees to an alleged case of massive withdrawal of deposits due to a financial crisis or some extraordinary event.

 In addition, a safe bank should have a surplus of liquidity to meet its operating expenses.

 We may assess bank’s liquidity, primarily calculating its cash reserve maintained in the Central Bank to deposits.

 This tells us the amount of cash the bank keeps for each dollar of its customer’s deposits.